 - 9. Spouse or Unmarried Child of a Principal Beneficiary of an Approved Employment-Based Immigrant Petition--(c)(36).
 File Form I-765 along with supporting documentation for an initial grant or a renewal of employment authorization under the (c)(36) eligibility category.
 You may file your application WITH your spouse's or parent's application under (c)(35).
 You may file your application while your spouse's or parent's application under (c)(35) is PENDING or AFTER your spouse's or parent's application has been approved by USCIS.
-If filing with your spouse's or parent's application, USCIS will not adjudicate your Form I-765 until after USCIS has adjudicated your spouse's or parent's Form I-765.
-All applicants under these categories must submit biometrics. - A. Initial Application: If this is your first application for employment authorization under the (c)(36) eligibility category, you may be eligible if: - (1) You are the spouse or unmarried child of an individual who is filing or who has been approved for compelling circumstances employment authorization under (c)(35) (See Proof of Relationship to the Principal Beneficiary of the Approved Form I-140 section below); - (2) Your spouse's or parent's application for compelling circumstances employment authorization under (c)(35) has been approved or is pending with USCIS (not required if you are filing your application at the same time as your spouse's or parent's application under (c)(35)); and - (3) You are in a valid nonimmigrant status when your spouse or parent applies for initial employment authorization under the (c)(35) eligibility category. - See Item C. Supporting Evidence by Spouse or Unmarried Child below for more information regarding what documents to submit with your application, including additional requirements if you have been arrested or convicted. - B. Renewal Application: You may be eligible to renew your application under the (c)(36) eligibility category if: - (1) You file Form I-765 before your current employment authorization expires; - (2) You are the spouse or unmarried child of an individual who is filing or who has been approved for compelling circumstances employment authorization under (c)(35) (See Proof of Relationship to the Principal Beneficiary of the Approved Form I-140 below); and - (3) Your spouse's or parent's application for compelling circumstances employment authorization under (c)(35) has been approved or is pending with USCIS (not required if you are filing your application at the same time as your spouse's or parent's renewal application under (c)(35)).
+If filing with your spouse's or parent's application, USCIS will not adjudicate your Form I-765 until after USCIS has adjudicated your spouse's or parent's Form I-765 first. - A. Initial Application: If this is your first application for employment authorization under the (c)(36) eligibility category, you may be eligible if: - (1) You are the spouse or unmarried child of an individual who is filing or who has been approved for compelling circumstances employment authorization under (c)(35) (See Proof of Relationship to the Principal Beneficiary of the Approved Form I-140 section below); - (2) Your spouse's or parent's application for compelling circumstances employment authorization under (c)(35) has been approved or is pending with USCIS (not required if you are filing your application at the same time as your spouse's or parent's application under (c)(35)); and - (3) You were in a valid nonimmigrant status when your spouse or parent applies for initial employment authorization under the (c)(35) eligibility category.